Ashwin Sundar

 From the standpoint of learning about programming languages and fundamental programming constructs, you should recognize a strong opinion about parentheses (either for or against) as a syntactic prejudice.
 While everyone is entitled to a personal opinion on syntax, one should not allow it to keep you from learning advanced ideas that Racket does well, like hygienic macros or abstract datatypes in a dynamically typed language or first-class continuations.
 An analogy would be if a student of European history did not want to learn about the French Revolution because he or she was not attracted to people with french accents.

-Coming into this class, one misconception I hold is that static typed languages are superior to dynamic typed languages.
-Static typing is for programmers who know what they’re doing and can reason about a program sufficiently.
+Coming into this class, one misconception I hold is that statically-typed languages are superior to dynamically-typed languages.
+I currently believe that static typing is for programmers who know what they’re doing and can reason about a program sufficiently.
 Dynamic typing is for programmers who want to get something working quickly, and leave bugs to the client to deal with.
-I think my understanding of dynamically typed languages is shaky at best as a result.
+I think my understanding of dynamically-typed languages is shaky at best as a result.
+Hopefully, part B will help dispel this myth I cling to.